sandialabs/suncal/doc/Manual/manual.md

 Uncertainty sweeps perform multiple forward or reverse uncertainty calculations over a range of inputs.
 The mean value or any parameter defining the uncertainty of any component may be swept over any range of values.

-The Sweep interface adds a **Sweep** tab where the sweep parameters can be defined.
+The Sweep interface adds a **Sweep** section where the sweep parameters can be defined.
-Press the Plus Sign (**+**) button to add a sweep parameter.
+Right-click on the sweep table to add a sweep parameter as a column of the table.
 A dialog box will appear allowing you to select the sweep parameter (mean, uncertainty, degrees of freedom, or correlation), and the variable to sweep.
 If sweeping uncertainty, the uncertainty component and distribution parameter (such as *a* for uniform distributions) can be selected.
 A new column will appear in the Sweep table.
-The table values can be entered manually from the keyboard, or added as a range defined by a start, stop, and step using the Ellipses (**...**) button.
+The table values can be entered manually from the keyboard, or added as a range defined by a start, stop, and step by selecting **Fill Column** from the right-click menu.
-Alternatively, the **Load Sweep Data** button can be pressed to add sweep data from a CSV file or the output of another calculation in the program.
+Alternatively, the **Import Sweep List** can be selected from the right-click menu to add sweep data from a CSV file or the output of another calculation in the program.
 Multiple variables can be swept simultaneously.

 When the calculation is run, a summary output window displays.
 For reverse sweeps, this window includes a table and plot of required input uncertainty for each row of the Sweep table.